thelocalstories/single-site/README.md

-# stump-grinding
+# single-site
-a wordpress site for a stump grinding company
+a wordpress site / theme for a stump grinding company